Mesnage-Org/pgfinder/joss/paper.md

 `PGFinder` is available on [PyPI](https://pypi.org/project/pgfinder/) and the development code is openly available on [GitHub](https://pypi.org/project/pgfinder/).
-Documentation is also available [online](https://mesnage-org.github.io/pgfinder/) and example Jupyter Notebooks are available in Google Colab for users to test and use.
-An example of command line usage is provided below
+Documentation is also available [online](https://mesnage-org.github.io/pgfinder/) and example Jupyter Notebooks are available for users to test and use.
+An example of command line usage is provided:

 ```bash
 $ pip install pgfinder